ostracod/breadtext/btslDocumentation/builtIn.md

 ## Object Instance Methods

+`myObject.getClass()` - Returns the class of the object.

+`myObject.isInstanceOf(class)` - Returns whether the object is an instance of the given class.

+`myObject.getSuper(class: null)` - Returns a version of the object which uses methods implemented by the given class.
+If the class is null, use the non-Object superclass.
+If the class is null, and there is not exactly one non-Object superclass, throw an error.

 `myObject.compare(item)` - Returns -1, 0, or 1 depending on comparison of values.
 This method is used for comparison operators, dictionary keys, and the `sort` function.

 `myObject.getIterator()` - Returns an object conforming to the `Iterator` interface.
 This method is used in `for` loops.

-`myObject.getClass()` - Returns the class of the object.

-`myObject.isInstanceOf(class)` - Returns whether the object is an instance of the given class.

 `myObject.toString()` - Returns a string representation of the object and its values.
 This method is used by the `str` function.